 As described above, Congress's power to investigate is "broad," encompassing "inquiries concerning the administration of existing laws as well as proposed or possibly needed statutes."
 Watkins, 354 U.S. at 187.
-This Court therefore must uphold the congressional request for records in this case so long as it is not "plainly incompetent or irrelevant to any lawful purpose [of Congress] in the discharge of [its] duties."
+This Court therefore must uphold the congressional subpoenas so long as they are not "plainly incompetent or irrelevant to any lawful purpose [of Congress] in the discharge of [its] duties."
 McPhaul, 364 U.S. at 381 (quoting Endicott Johnson Corp., 317 U.S. at 509).

-The Oversight Committee's investigation-and the related subpoena that gives rise to this case-plainly satisfy this test.
-After hearing substantial evidence that President Trump may not have complied with certain financial disclosure requirements, and that he may have conflicts of interest that could affect his ability to make impartial decisions as President, Dkt.
-No. 20, at 7-8, the Committee subpoenaed Mazars for "financial records and other documents relating to President Trump personally as well as various associated businesses and entities dating back to 2011," J.A.
-270. In his memorandum to the Committee, Chairman Cummings explained that the Committee was subpoenaing documents to investigate, among other things, "whether [President Trump] has undisclosed conflicts of interest that may impair his ability to make impartial policy decisions" and "whether he has accurately reported his finances to the Office of Government Ethics and other federal entities."
-Id. at 279 (quoting Cummings' Memo).
+1. The Oversight Committee's investigation-and the related subpoena-plainly satisfy this test.
+After hearing substantial evidence that President Trump may not have complied with certain financial disclosure requirements, and that he may have conflicts of interest that could affect his ability to make impartial decisions as President, the Committee subpoenaed Mazars for financial records and other documents relating to President Trump and his businesses.
+In his memorandum to the Committee, Chairman Elijah Cummings explained that the Committee was subpoenaing documents to investigate, among other things, "whether [President Trump] has undisclosed conflicts of interest that may impair his ability to make impartial policy decisions" and "whether [he] has accurately reported his finances to the Office of Government Ethics and other federal entities."
+Pet.
+App.
+9a (internal citation omitted).

 These subjects of investigation easily fall within Congress's power to legislate-they are inquiries into the "administration of existing laws as well as proposed or possibly needed statutes," Watkins, 354 U.S. at 187.
-The Supreme Court has explained that Congress's investigatory power includes "surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them," including defects like "corruption, inefficiency or waste."
+This Court has explained that Congress's investigatory power includes "surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them," including defects like "corruption, inefficiency or waste."
 Id.
-Congress's investigation into the President's compliance with disclosure requirements in the Ethics in Government Act of 1978 relates to the administration of that statute, as well as to Congress's deliberations about whether the statute should be
+Congress's investigation into the President's compliance with disclosure requirements in the Ethics in Government Act of 1978 relates to the administration of that statute, as well as to Congress's deliberations about whether the statute should be strengthened.
+As the court below recognized, Congress could enact legislation that requires Presidents "to file reports more frequently, to include information covering a longer period of time, or to provide new kinds of information such as past financial dealings with foreign businesses or current liabilities of closely held companies."
+Pet.
+App.
+44a.